Queer Faculty Symposium

 Wednesday, April 24th from 4:15 - 5:30 PM at The QRC

 “Thinking Queer from bananas to immigrant rights”with Professor Suyana Portillo, Assistant Professor of Chicano/a-Latino-a Transnational Studies at Pitzer College:

-This talk will take you on an immigrant journey into the transnational world of Central Americans, from Los Angeles to Honduras and back.
+This talk will took participants on an immigrant journey into the transnational world of Central Americans, from Los Angeles to Honduras and back.
 It will explore how the export economy of bananas, LGBTTI human rights in Honduras, and immigrant rights in Los Angeles intersect in the 21st Century.

 ABOUT PROFESSOR PORTILLO